Backflow Preventer FAQ

 What size backflow preventer do I need?

-Match the assembly to your service or mainline size — commonly 3/4 in or 1 in for residential irrigation.
+Match the assembly to your service or mainline size.
+That is commonly 3/4 in or 1 in for residential irrigation.
 Sizing larger than the line adds cost without adding flow.